microsoft/react-native-test-app/scripts/docs/components.md

 > [!NOTE]
 >
 > [Concurrent React](https://reactjs.org/blog/2022/03/29/react-v18.html#what-is-concurrent-react)
-> is enabled by default when you enable New Architecture.
-If this is
+> is enabled by default when you enable New Architecture starting with 0.71.
+If
-> undesirable, you can opt out by adding `"concurrentRoot": false` to
+> this is undesirable, you can opt out by adding `"concurrentRoot": false` to
 > `initialProperties`.
-This is not recommended, and won't be possible starting
+This is not recommended, and won't be possible from 0.74
-> with 0.74.
+> on.

 <a name='android-adding-fragments' />